acimate-courses/hashicorp-certified-terraform-associate/14-terraform-modules-lambda/README.md

 ## Use Case demonstration
   - Create a Lambda module.
+  - If you want to create the lambda package and download from s3 bucket or other https resurces
+  - use the below pattern - https://github.com/terraform-aws-modules/terraform-aws-eventbridge/blob/master/examples/with-lambda-scheduling/main.tf
   - Call it from root module